-- Advocates serve the needs of victims and survivors of sexual assault, dating/domestic violence, and stalking.
-This includes those who are directly experiencing violence or friends or family members trying to offer the survivor support.
-Advocates provide affirming, empowering, and confidential support for survivors and bring a non-judgmental, caring approach to exploring all options and resources.
-UNO provides free, confidential advocacy services and resources for students who have experienced relationship violence and sexual assault.
-Advocacy response will: - Meet with you privately on campus or at a place of your choice to make a report - Assist you in receiving hospital, medical, counseling, and other support services even if you choose not to pursue criminal charges. - NOT prejudge you, and you will not be blamed for what occurred - Treat you and your particular situation with courtesy, sensitivity, dignity, understanding, and professionalism - Consider your situation, regardless of your gender identity and sexual orientation, and regardless of the gender identity and sexual orientation of the suspect(s)
+Advocates serve the needs of victims and survivors of sexual assault, dating/domestic violence, and stalking.
+This includes those who are2 directly experiencing violence or friends or family members trying to offer the survivor support.
+Advocates provide affirming,2 empowering, and confidential support for survivors and bring a non-judgmental, caring approach to exploring all options and resources.2 UN provides free, confidential advocacy services and resources for students who have experienced relationship violence and sexual2 assault.
+Advocacy response will:

+- Meet with you privately on campus or at a place of your choice to make a report - Assist you in receiving hospital, medical, counseling, and other support services even if you - NOT prejudge you, and you will not be blamed for what occurred - Treat you and your particular situation with courtesy, sensitivity, dignity, understanding, and professionalism - Consider your situation, regardless of your gender identity and sexual orientation, and regardless of the gender identity and sexual orientation of the suspect(s)